 Currency choice in loans is bilateral.
 Both the lender and borrower sides possibly affect the choice.
 Using the loan application and granted loan data of one Bulgarian bank, Brown et al. (2014) investigate whether the supply side or demand side determine the currency choice in loans.
-The authors showed that banks' decision rather affects the choice of currency in corporate loans, since it is less risky for banks to mitigate the currency mismatch in bank assets and liabilities.
+The authors showed that banks' decision rather affects the choice of currency in corporate loans, since it is less risky and can mitigate the currency mismatch in bank asset and liability.